FHantke/brave-browser-wiki/Brave-Release-Schedule.md

 | 0.58.x  |    71           | November 6, 2018   |
 | 0.59.x  |    72           | December 4, 2018   |
 | 0.60.x  |    72           | January 15, 2019   |

+- This channel will sometimes get merges from master to speed up the delivery of features.
 - Chromium versions are targets and may not be ready in time for the dates.
 If a Chromium upgrade is not ready in time for a branch date, the branch still happens,  but the Chromium upgrade itself will be uplifted onto the Beta channel.
 - CI will eventually do builds for Dev channel once a day if there are changes or as requested.
 - Updates will be released twice a week or as requested.